TylerJH-IT/post-install-config/README.md

 We will now create another agent but their name will be John this time.
 So

+- Select Agents then Add New Agent
 - Name: john.doe(@)osticket.com
 - Username: john.doe
+- Make sure the password is different from Janes
-- Follow the same steps as above, except make some changes to the Primary Department.
+- Follow the same steps as Jane Doe, except make some changes to the Primary Department.
 Select the department dropdown menu and click support.
 Then for the Role dropdown menu click View Only.
+Do not assign him to a team

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>